 10. Kellogg’s Crunchy Nut Cereal Promotion, 2011

 In 2011, Kellogg’s partnered with a mobile technology company Augume and organized a QR Code campaign to increase promotion and engagement of the product via mobile.
 Kellogg’s placed a QR Code on the back of the Crunchy Nut Cereal box with the slogan “it’s morning somewhere“.
-On scanning the QR Code, people were directed to a short video (amongst 13) depending on the time of the day.
+Scanning the QR Code, directed people to a short video (amongst 13) depending on the time of the day.

 As reported by Kellogg’s, the campaign generated 40,000 scans, 38,000 videos played, and 50,000 page views.

 Tesco was aiming to become the No. 1 retail grocery chain in Korea without increasing the no. of stores.
 To achieve this, in 2009, Tesco, created a virtual store in subway stations and added QR Code to each product listing.
 On scanning the QR Code, shoppers could add the products to a virtual cart, make online payments, and get delivery at their specified time and address.

 The campaign increased Tesco’s revenue by 130% and customers by 76%.